Glossary of terms commonly used in the world of blockchain and cryptocurrency:

 TA stands for technical analysis.
 This is used to analyze the graph of a cryptocurrency or stock with different indicators.
 This gives an investor or trader more justification for the choice to buy or sell.
 The different indicators are explained in this post about TA

 Tanking stands for a decrease in value.
 If a cryptocurrency ‘tanks’, the price drops considerably.
 This can have several causes on a fundamental level or when an important cross in a technical analysis is formed.

 Telegram is a messaging app that can be used on mobile and desktop.
 It is very popular in the crypto community.
 Most coins have a telegram channel, where interested people can join and discuss the developments of the coin.
 You can join as many channels as you want.
 It is abused a lot though by scammers, who send out links and viruses.
 But since Telegram supports advanced bots, this can be tackled easily.
 The bot is also often used to welcome new users or for sending cryptocurrency tips to each other.

-The Tether is often abbreviated as USDT on exchanges.
+is often abbreviated as USDT on exchanges.
 This is a non-government regulated ‘stablecoin’ with a value of around 1 US dollar.
 The company behind this coin claims that every Tether in circulation is covered with real dollars on their bank account.

 A ‘Ticker’ is an abbreviation of, among other things, shares on the stock exchange.
 It consists of a few letters.
 In the crypto world this system is also used.
 In the case of shares, a unique ID has also been developed, the so-called ISIN code.
 Such a system does not yet exist for crypto.
 It happens a ticker exists several times for different coins.
 Therefore it is extra important to check the name before placing a buy or sell order.